alicjamazur/app-object-detection/README.md

 	The instance will self-terminate right after the setup is completed.

+### What about the costs?

+Almost all resources necessary to run the app are eligible for the AWS free tier.
+This excludes EC2 t2.large instance used for EFS configuration and NAT Gateway I used for secure Lambda and EFS access.
+For North Virginia region the instance price is $0.0928/hour and NAT Gateway $0.045/GB-hour.
+Considering we use the EC2 instance only for the initial setup that should not take more than 15 min, the overall cost of running the app should not exceed $0.14 for the first hour and $0.045 for each additional hour.

 ### Clean up

+Don't forget to delete your resources, when not in use.

 - From the console: select the stack to be deleted and then click **Delete** button
 - Using AWS CLI: run the command
 ````